 The project area ends just north of Keeler Road where the highway widens to 4-lanes.
 This area includes several residential developments near the highway and begins to transition into the Town of Deming.
 Traffic volumes remain low but start to increase closer to Deming.
 Crashes are also generally low but also begin to increase.
 This area is prone to flooding during major storm events with occasional flooding that overtops the highway.
 Dust storms that severely limit visibility also occur in the area and can affect highway travel.

-Three alternatives were considered in detail based on improvement needs:
+Three alternatives were considered in detail based on project needs:

 - Enhanced 2-Lane: This concept focuses improvements on intersections and intermittent passing lanes to improve safety

-- Super 2: This concept is similar to the Enhanced 2-Lane concept except that passing lanes continuously alternate
+- Super 2: This concept is similar to the Enhanced 2-Lane concept except that additional passing lanes are provided

 - Undivided 4-Lane: This is the same concept that exists on US 180 near Deming